-Each RMCAD student, regardless of major, is required to take foundation coursework.
-The Foundations Department includes courses for all RMCAD students and is based on the simple philosophy that any student who is willing can learn the skills and principles necessary to be successful in the visual arts.
-The Foundations faculty strive to develop artists and designers as individuals with an awareness of their impact on community and environment.
-The departmental curriculum is designed to be progressive in nature, with ideas developed, integrated, and incorporated by students from one class to the next.
+Foundation Studies strives to develop artists and designers with an awareness of their impact on visual culture, community, and environment.
+The departmental curriculum is designed to be progressive in nature, with ideas developed, integrated, and incorporated from one class to the next.
 Courses in Foundations are designed to provide a thorough understanding of the fundamentals of art and design through background, theory, and practice.

-Foundation Studies seeks to instill in students the development of technical, conceptual, problem solving, verbal, and intuitive skills necessary for future success in the visual arts.
-During their first year, students develop the vocabulary to critique their own work and that of others in a professional manner.
-Later, principles of visual composition, observation, history, theory, practice, and critical thinking are integrated within students' understanding of their role as professional artists and designers.
+The faculty support students in the development of technical, conceptual, problem solving, verbal, and intuitive skills necessary for future success in the visual arts.
+Students develop ideation strategies, principles of visual composition, observational drawing skills, color theory applications, and the creation of time-based media.
+These skill-based approaches also integrate history, critical thinking, and critique approaches to support students' understanding of their role as professional artists and designers.